NOAA-RDHPCS/noaa-rdhpcs.github.io/source/software/x2go.rst

 `X2Go <https://wiki.x2go.org/doku.php>`_ is an open source, `remote desktop
 <https://en.wikipedia.org/wiki/Remote_desktop>`__ solution designed to work
-well over low and high bandwidth connections
+well over low and high bandwidth connections.
 X2Go is supported on all RDHPCS systems to allow:

 * A single graphical `MATE <https://mate-desktop.org/>`__ remote desktop running on one